 Tip: Key messages are often more easily remembered by people if you make them visually appealing.
 Repeat them often and communicate them through different media.

 Step 7: Choose the right communication tools and channels

-In this step, determine which communication tools and channels you will use and how you will use them.
-Take a good look at your objectives and target groups from previous steps: not every channel is effective for every objective or target group.
+In this step, determine which internal communication tools and channels you will use and how you will use them.
+Take a good look at your objectives and target groups from the previous steps: not every channel is relevant to every objective or target group.

 💡 Tip: Transfer your communication strategy into a calendar so that you have a good overview of when you perform which action and for whom.

 Step 8: To measure is to know

 Great!
 You have your internal communication plan set up, but it is also essential to evaluate the results.
 Determine in advance how you will reflect on your achievements and quantify the results.